lvcaspacifico/lvcaspacifico/README.md

 ## About me ☕

 - 23-year-old Software Engineering student from Brazil
--  On the path to become a Fullstack Developer
+- Full Stack Developer
-- I have 5 years of experience as a graphic designer
+- I have 5 years+ of XP as a graphic designer
-- Currently work as an IT Support Analyst **@mercos**
+- Currently work as a Web Developer at **@right-rudder**

 ````diff
 @@I’ll either find a way or make one@@